Kong/kong-pongo/README.md

 Set up the following when testing against Kong Enterprise:

 * Have the Kong Enterprise license key, and set it in `KONG_LICENSE_DATA`.
+* Set the Bintray credentials (for pulling Kong Enterprise images) in the environment variables `BINTRAY_USERNAME` and `BINTRAY_APIKEY`, or manually log in to the Kong docker repo.
-* Have a docker image of Kong Enterprise, and set the image name in the environment variable `KONG_IMAGE`, or alternatively log in to Bintray before running Pongo.
+* If you do not have Bintray credentials, make sure to have a docker image of Kong Enterprise, and set the image name in the environment variable `KONG_IMAGE`.

 ## Installation